MRJumpI/C-Desktop-Gaming-App/README.md

 ---

-*Disclaimer: This application is for educational and informational purposes only.
+*Disclaimer 🔔: This application is for educational and informational purposes only.
 All game data and information are sourced from external APIs and may be subject to change.*